HPM573/HW_04/README.md

 1. We don’t have transition from “Well” to “Post-Stroke” and instead a patient who experiences stroke while in state “Well” will move to the temporary state “Stroke”.
-2. From state “Stroke” one can only move to “Post-Stroke” state (by the way we have constructed the temporary state “Stroke”).
+2. From state “Stroke” one can move to “Post-Stroke” state with 70% probability or move to "Death" with 30% probability.
 3. And the movements out of the state “Post-Stroke” is now more accurately modeled.
 A patient in this state may experience another stroke with 20% probability or may experience an “event-free” cycle and stays in “Post-Stroke” state with 80% probability.